twobulls/easy-genomics/README.md

 [Prerequisites and Preparation](#prerequisites-and-preparation) tasks below.

 ### Prerequisites and Preparation
-Before the following Quick Start instructions can be carried out, your local computer requires the following utilities to be installed.
+Before the following Quick Start instructions can be carried out, the O/S environment used for this installation requires the following utilities to be available.

 | Build Dependency Utility | Tested Version | More Information                          |
 |--------------------------|----------------|-------------------------------------------|